dorukalp/TypeWell_MCS_2023-2024/README.md

 ## Help

-It is a basic code, but if you wish to get in touch welcome to email me at dorukalp.edu@gmail.com.
+It is a basic code, but if you wish to get in touch, welcome to email me at dorukalp.edu at gmail.com.
 Please note, it may be a few days before I can respond.

 ## Authors